-Navy shipyards involved a higher degree of exposure and risk for developing asbestos-related diseases.
-All vessels required construction work, which implied installing and removing items containing asbestos.
+Navy shipyards involved a higher degree of exposure and risk for developing asbestos-related diseases, as all vessels required construction work, which implied installing and removing items containing asbestos.

-Metalsmiths also served in the military, where they handled directly asbestos products while forging metal elements and carrying out inspections on aircrafts and their components.
+Metalsmiths also served in the military, where they handled directly asbestos products while forging metal elements and carrying out inspections on vessels and their components.

 Quoting Richard B., who served on the USS Monssen (DD-798): "We had to saw through asbestos insulation around pipes which dispensed a lot of dust that we inevitably inhaled, causing us irreparable health damages."

 U.S. Navy workers were at significant risk of developing an incurable disease due to asbestos exposure.
 Those diagnosed with malignant illnesses stemming from exposure to the fibers may qualify for filing claims.
 We offer support in taking legal steps by putting former Navy service members and shipyard workers in touch with expert attorneys who can assist them in successfully applying for benefits from the asbestos trust funds and the VA.